hard to recycle drive: batteries

 We are not accepting damaged batteries.
 You may individually bag any damaged batteries and take them to Hazardous Materials Management Facility at 1901c 63rd St., Boulder for safe disposal.

-We will have collection boxes set up in Fellowship Hall and the front office starting Tuesday, Sep 5 through Sunday Sep 17.
+We will have collection boxes set up in Fellowship Hall and the front office on Sunday, April 21 through Sunday April 28.
 To donate, you must log your name and address and what you are bringing for recycling on the sheets provided at the boxes.
-Earth Care team members will be in Fellowship Hall Sundays, Sep 10 & 17 to answer any questions that you may have.

 Did you know that Boulder County recycles so many other types of hard to recycle materials.
 To see what else you can recycle, click on the button below.
 Thank you!